The Absurdity Index

 10/10: 1981–1997 Rolls-Royce and Bentley SZ (Silver Spirit, Silver Spur, Mulsanne, Turbo R, et al.).

-Directional lug nuts, each topped with a little arrow so even the footman could keep the wheels sorted.
-Citroën hydropneumatic suspension and brakes, twin hydraulic accumulators, and electrics by Lucas, which were best approached with a priest.
-The ride was level as a billiard table until the spheres failed, and then it knelt in the driveway like it was awaiting the bishop’s blessing.
-Deep-pile lambswool, book-matched burled walnut, picnic tables, and a car phone the size of a watermelon.
-The Turbo R produced over 300 horsepower and 480 pound-feet of torque, hitting zero to sixty in under seven seconds, all in a 5,300-pound British brick.
+The Turbo R produced over 300 horsepower and 480 lb-ft of torque in later form, hitting zero to sixty in under seven seconds, all in a 5,300-pound British brick.
 Buyers paid $200,000 for a car with J.C.
-Whitney-esque instruments, thrift store special Jaguar and GM switchgear, and a three-speed GM automatic.
-Dual air conditioning units, an owner’s manual thicker than the Old Testament, and maintenance best handled by a retired naval engineer with a sideline in séances.
+Whitney instruments, thrift-store Jaguar and GM switchgear, and a three-speed GM automatic.
+It had dual air-conditioning units, an owner’s manual thicker than the Old Testament, and maintenance best handled by a retired naval engineer with a sideline in séances.
 When VW and BMW arrived, the SZ era’s imperial folly was quietly put to rest.
+It had earned the full score.

 10/10: 2002–2011 Volkswagen Phaeton W12.

-Ferdinand Piëch’s monument to his ego (not the Veyron, the other one) conjured with ten commandments of absurdity.
-Torsional rigidity at 37,000 newton-meters per degree, designed to cruise at 186 miles per hour in 122 degrees Fahrenheit heat while the interior stayed at a perfect 72 degrees.
-The wild double-VR6 mashup W12 engine, 4Motion all-wheel drive, eighteen-way heated, cooled, and massaging seats, an air-conditioned glovebox, HVAC servos by the dozen, and motorized wood panels that concealed the vents when you turned off the car.
-Built in a glass factory that later built Bentleys, it looked like a Passat to everyone except Ferdinand Piëch.
+The Phaeton looked like a Passat to everyone except Ferdinand Piëch.
 Buyers were rare.
 Reliability was a minefield.
-Volkswagen dealers proved they lacked the polish or the know-how to deal with either the customers or the mechanics of a $100,000 car, and the price ensured that almost none ever left Dresden.
-VW lost big money on every car but kept making them out of pride.
-Bentley got corporate hand-me-downs, where it became the Continental GT’s skeleton and a cautionary tale in brand dilution.
+Volkswagen dealers lacked the polish and the technical preparation to support either the customers or the mechanics of a $100,000 car, and the price ensured that few ever left Dresden.
+VW lost big money on the project but kept making the car out of pride.
+Bentley received the corporate architecture in more profitable clothing, where the same bones became easier to explain.
 Too nice for VW, not nice enough for Bentley, and the perfect example of corporate hubris dressed as restraint.